 So, what does gardening teach you?
 Gardening teaches a plethora of life lessons.
-Gardening teaches everything from economics to science to spirituality to emotion and love to hard work.
+Gardening teaches everything from economics to science to spirituality to emotion and love for hard work.
 Gardening is truly a master teacher for adults and children.

 I hate being so general with an answer.
 I’m the kind of guy that likes a nice quick, to the point response.
 I don’t want to listen to my neighbor drag on and on about something that could have been said in one sentence.
 However, after much consideration, this just isn’t a simple and straightforward answer.
 There are too many variances when it comes to the possibilities of what gardening teaches you.